Esdia/Yuuna.old/README.md

 Her command prefix is `y!`.
 To get started, please use `y!help`. \
 Here's a summary of her main features:

-1. Prefix and language configuration :
+1. The bot configuration :
     * You can change Yuuna's command prefix.
     * You can change Yuuna's language between these two : English, French
+    * You can disable every command modules (for example you can disable every bank command by using `y!disable [command]`), except for the configuration commands and the help command.

 2. Moderation commands :
     * purge